GitTools/GitVersion/CONTRIBUTING.md

 ### 3. Create a configuration

 We use a builder pattern to create a configuration.
-You can use the `GitFlowConfigurationBuilder` to create a configuration for GitFlow.
+You can use the `GitFlowConfigurationBuilder` or `GitHubConfigurationBuilder` or `EmptyConfigurationBuilder` to create a configuration builder.

 ```csharp
 var configurationBuilder = GitFlowConfigurationBuilder.New;